-ARC employees and contractors working at ARC are responsible for processing and reporting accounting activity, providing system support and development services, procurement processing, and travel services for its customer agencies.
+ARC employees and contractors working at ARC are responsible for providing the following services to their customer agencies: accounting and reporting, system support and development, HR, procurement, and travel services.
 ARC holds management meetings on a regular basis to discuss special processing requests, operational performance, and the development and maintenance of projects in process.
-Written position descriptions for employees are maintained.
+Documented position descriptions for employees are maintained.
 The descriptions are inspected and revised as necessary.

-References are sought and background, credit, and security checks are conducted for all Fiscal Service personnel when they are hired.
-Additional background, credit, and security checks are performed every three to five years.
-The confidentiality of customer agency organization information is stressed during the new employee orientation program and is emphasized in the personnel manual issued to each employee.
+References are sought and background, credit, and security checks are conducted for all Fiscal Service personnel when they are hired and every three to five years.
+The confidentiality of customer agency information is stressed during the new employee orientation program and is emphasized in the personnel manual issued to each employee.
 Fiscal Service provides a mandatory orientation program to all full time employees and encourages employees to attend other formal outside training.
-Training available to Fiscal Service employees with related work responsibilities includes, but is not limited to: Prompt Pay and Voucher Examination, Appropriation Law, Federal Acquisition Regulations, Federal Travel Regulations, Reconciling with and Reporting to Treasury, Federal Accounting Fundamentals, USSGL Practical Applications, Budgeting and Accounting - Making the Connection and Computer Security Awareness Training.
+Training available to Fiscal Service employees with related work responsibilities includes, but is not limited to: Prompt Pay and Voucher Examination, Appropriation Law, Federal Acquisition Regulations, FTR, Reconciling with and Reporting to Treasury, Federal Accounting Fundamentals, USSGL Practical Applications, Budgeting and Accounting - Making the Connection and Computer Security Awareness Training.

-All Fiscal Service employees receive an annual written performance evaluation and salary review.
+Fiscal Service employees receive an annual written performance evaluation and salary review.
 These reviews are based on goals and objectives that are established and reviewed during meetings between the employee and the employee's supervisor.
 Completed appraisals are reviewed by senior management and become a permanent part of the employee's personnel file.